 Essentially I was an Anarchist believing in Freedom for all, or as many as possible.
 People mustn’t tell me what to do and I won’t tell them what to do.
 In the process water would find its own level for each of us: Life would be as grand as we made it, and if it wasn’t we only had ourselves to blame!
 (I hate boxing my personal views into others, but sort of an Ayn Rand view of life, mixed with Oscar Wilde’s: ‘The Soul of man under Socialism’)

-Launching One Point Zero I was without debate that this challenge is for every single human being none to stand up and say they aren’t responsible because others have done this or that etc. Pro-crating is human, and society needs a future generation.
-I have no issues with that, but where I sense the debates are going to get heated is when ‘we’ start debating who we share the problem, but more specifically how we divide up the scarcest resource of all: The Bio Regenerative capacity of the planet?
+In launching One Point Zero, I was without debate that this challenge is for every single human being.
+None to stand up and say they aren’t responsible because others have done this or that etc. Pro-creating is human, and society needs a future generation.
+I have no issues with that, but where I sense the debates are going to get heated is when ‘we’ start debating how we share the problem, but more specifically how we divide up the scarcest resource of all: The Bio Regenerative capacity of the planet?
 That is critically, 70% short today!

-At this point in my One Point Zero Challenge, and long prior to ‘Jean Paul’s Parable’ I have accepted my equal responsibility for the problem up until the time I became fully aware and accepted ‘The Facts’.
+At this point in my One Point Zero Challenge, and long before ‘Jean Paul’s Parable’ I have accepted my equal responsibility for the problem up until the time I became fully aware and accepted ‘The Facts’.

 I will not take on a reduction in my bio regenerative capacity allowance for any further increase in population beyond 7.6 billion!!
 That’s my line in the sand!
 Those who decide to have kids in the future must somehow delve into their personal allowance, don’t ask me to help!